reflectoring/reflectoring.github.io/content/blog/2023/2023-01-25-junit5-parameterized-tests.md

 ### @ValueSource

 It is one of the simple sources.
 It accepts a single array of literal values.
-The literal values supported by `@ValueSource` are - `short, byte, int, long, float, double, char, boolean, String and Class`.
+The literal values supported by `@ValueSource` are: `short, byte, int, long, float, double, char, boolean, String and Class`.

 ```java
 @ParameterizedTest